 Students who enroll at Northland with college credits earned at other institutions may fulfill some or all of the Connections curricula requirements through transfer equivalencies.
+This includes both first-time freshmen who earned college credit while in high school and transfer students.
 Individual transfer evaluations will indicate which requirements, if any, have been met through these equivalencies.